tchaiwanda/AWS-3-Tier-Lab/README.md

   - Outbound: all (default)
 - Private/App SG:
   - Inbound: SSH (22) **from Bastion SG** (reference by SG ID)
-  - Inbound: App port (e.g., 80) **from ALB SG** only
   - Outbound: all (or restricted to NAT + endpoints)
-- ALB SG:
-  - Inbound: 80/443 from internet (or restricted CIDR)
-  - Outbound: to Private/App SG on the target port

 ---

 ## Key Pair